What Is It?

 Is This Right for Me?

-Anyone in a flood-prone area needs flood insurance.
-But flooding can happen anywhere โ in fact, 20% of flood claims come from low-to-moderate risk areas.
-If your mortgage lender requires it, you must have it.
-Even if you’re not required to, flood damage is devastating and expensive to repair without coverage.
+Anyone living in a flood-prone area should have it.
+However, flooding can happen anywhere — over 20% of flood claims come from moderate-to-low risk areas.
+If your lender requires it, you must carry it.
+Even if not required, it’s one of the smartest protections you can buy.

 What’s Covered